-If not part of a Cooperatively Developed Plan, submit evidence showing that the housing proposal is in compliance with the local comprehensive plan or city or regional master plan.

-- 23. Legal description of land.
+- 22. Planning and Development.
+Submit evidence showing that the housing proposal is in compliance with the local comprehensive plan or city or regional master plan. - 23.
+Legal description of land.
 Provide the legal description of the land (not property Tax ID Number) on a separate 81⁄2 by 11 sheet of paper labeled "Exhibit A, Legal Description". - 24.
 Qualifications Forms.
-Complete all of the following applicable Qualification forms for purposes of evaluating organizational capacity, as applicable:
+Complete all of the following applicable Qualification forms for purposes of evaluating organizational capacity, as applicable: - Qualifications of Developer MHFA Form 203A - Qualification of Sponsor and/or Guarantor MHFA Form 203B

-Qualifications of Developer - MHFA Form 203A
+- Qualifications of Community Housing Development Organization MHFA Form 2031

-Qualifications of Architect - MHFA Form 206A
+- Qualifications of Architect MHFA Form 206A

-Qualifications of General Contractor - MHFA Form 209A
+- Qualifications of General Contractor MHFA Form 209A

-Qualifications of Management and Marketing Agent - MHFA Form 210A
+- Qualifications of Management and Marketing Agent MHFA Form 210A

-Qualifications of Processing Agent - MHFA Form 205A
+- Qualifications of Processing Agent MHFA Form 205A

-Qualifications of Attorney - MHFA Form 208A
+- Qualifications of Attorney MHFA Form 208A

-Qualifications of Service Provider - MHFA Form 215A
+- Qualifications of Service Provider MHFA Form 215A

-Qualifications of Rental Assistance Administrator - MHFA Form 216A
+- Qualifications of Rental Assistance Administrator MHFA Form 216A

-Qualifications of Rental Rehabilitation Loan Administrator - Form 202A
+- Qualifications of Rental Rehabilitation Loan Administrator Form 202A

 - 25. Location map.
 Provide a legible map including major roads, cross streets and clear directions to the site.
 Do not use a zoning map for a location map.
 Site maps must identify the location of:

 - Usable park space/dedicated walking or biking trails,

 - Elementary, secondary and high schools,

 - Sources of employment,

 - Shopping and retail services,

 - Public transit routes and stops,

 - Regional and interregional transportation corridors and transit ways,

 - Recreational facilities,

 - Social and special service institutions,

 - Hospitals and health clinics,

-- Licensed child care centers, and
+- Licensed childcare centers, and

 - Competitive developments.